Management Information Systems in Education

 What exactly is a Management Information System?

-Let’s make sure we haven’t skipped a few lessons here and address exactly what comprises a management information system.
+Let’s make sure we haven’t skipped a few lessons here and address exactly what comprises a management information system (MIS).
 It’s an IT system that records and collects all manner of information and data and then provides tools for organisation, analysis and reporting.

 The more data tracked and recorded on a management information system, the more useful and powerful it becomes.
 This virtualisation process gives users of the system a complete and comprehensive overview of a school, enabling them to drill down and discover exactly what is going on.
 It cuts down administration time, it cuts out the paper trail and it makes it possible for relevant data and records to be pulled up and examined at any time.

-A robust management information system becomes a powerful tool for analysis and decision-making.
+A robust MIS becomes a powerful tool for analysis and decision-making.
 The data recorded can track student performance, teachers and departments.
 It can monitor the finances of teaching departments, the budget of the school kitchen and keep track of payments by parents.
 The more systems and sections that are integrated to work with a management Information system, the more powerful it becomes.

 As the above example shows, the best thing about management information systems is they have benefits for numerous parties.
 The school staff first and foremost benefit, but also the school’s pupils and their parents gain advantages in almost equal measure.

-Another example of a school process that is enhanced when integrated into a management information system would be attendance.
+Another example of a school process that is enhanced when integrated into an MIS would be attendance.
 In secondary school, attendance that is recorded by biometric or ID card authentication lets teachers and students get straight into lessons without the need to take a register.

 In primary schools those solutions are not ideal, what with fingers that are still growing and the responsibility on students to remember their ID cards.
 Instead attendance can be fed into a management information system by teachers, or even by the pupils themselves on a smart whiteboard, perhaps while pre-ordering and sending their choice of school meal to the school’s catering staff.
 That’s a good example of how greater system integration around the school can deliver completely new, time and money saving processes.